FORMAT

 - Acquiring essential knowledge about the legal, economic, and managerial issues induced by digital markets and the algorithms-driven economy

-- Mastering fundamental notions of data protection law, consumer law, and competition law applied
+- Mastering fundamental notions of data protection law, consumer law, and competition law applied to the digital economy

 - Discovering basic notions necessary to understand and appropriate economic science and management sciences concepts, models, and insights to analyze the incentives of market players and the dynamics of digital markets